alcf-lidar/alcf-lidar.github.io/_includes/supported_alcs.md

 The 910-nm wavelength band used by CL31 and CL51 is affected by water vapour absorption lines ([Wiegner et al., 2019](https://www.atmos-meas-tech.net/12/471/2019/)).
-ALCF currently does not support simulating water vapour absorption, and it is not taken into account in the calibration process.
+The ALCF currently does not support simulating water vapour absorption, and it is not taken into account in the calibration process.

 ### Sigma Space MiniMPL